Jbleezy/BO1-Reimagined/README.md

 * Five: try linking powerups and meat to elevator if spawned in elevator
 * Use Sleepy when game crashes on map load
 * Try making dvars unchangeable from console
-* Fix bouncing betties not placing correctly on Der Riese added curb collision
+* Fix bouncing betties from repeating place sound on Der Riese added curb collision
 * COTD: fix bug where director does not do angry anim when he should (happened with upgraded waffe powerup but can't reproduce, might be fixed)
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player